dinochecker

 (Phillips' saw-tooth jaw) Etymology

-Priodontognathus is derived from the Greek "prion" (saw), "odont-" (tooth) and "gnathos" (jaw), named for part of a jaw with serrated, scelidosaur-like teeth.
+Priodontognathus is derived from the Greek "prion" (saw), "odont-" (tooth) and "gnathos" (jaw), referring to the saw-like edges of its replacement teeth.

-The species epithet, phillipsii, honours geology professor John Phillips.
+The species epithet, phillipsii (FIL-ip-see-eye), honours geology professor John Phillips.

 Synonyms